Jeff Burris

-Jeffrey Lamar Burris (born June 6, 1972) is an American football coach and former professional football player who was a cornerback in the National Football League (NFL) for ten seasons.
-He played college football for the University of Notre Dame, and was an All-American.
-He was selected by the Buffalo Bills in the first round of the 1994 NFL Draft, and he played professionally for the Bills, Indianapolis Colts and Cincinnati Bengals of the NFL.
-Burris was the assistant defensive backs coach/defensive quality control coach for the Miami Dolphins.
-On October 8, 2015, Jeff Burris was promoted to assistant defensive backs coach for the Dolphins.
-On June 3, 2016, he was hired as a defensive analyst for his alma mater, the University of Notre Dame.
+Jeffrey Lamar Burris (born June 6, 1972) is an American professional football coach and former player who is the cornerbacks coach for the New York Giants of the National Football League (NFL).
+He played professionally in the NFL as a cornerback.

+Burris played college football for the Notre Dame Fighting Irish, and was a consensus All-American.
+He was selected by the Buffalo Bills in the first round of the 1994 NFL draft, and he played professionally for the Bills, Indianapolis Colts and Cincinnati Bengals of the NFL.

-Early years
+Early life

 Burris was born in Rock Hill, South Carolina.
 He graduated from Northwestern High School in Rock Hill, where he played for the Northwestern Trojans high school football team.

 College career

 While attending the University of Notre Dame, Burris played for the Notre Dame Fighting Irish football team from 1990 to 1993.
 He was the Irish's primary running back in their goal line jumbo package, rushing for 167 yards on 29 carries and 10 touchdowns and catching one pass for 3 yards and a touchdown.
 As a senior in 1993, he was recognized as a consensus first-team All-American as a defensive back.